The Freedom Historical Society’s Collection Database is now online. Click here.

 To read our latest newsletter, click here.

 The Freedom Historical Society is a non-profit organization that shares and preserves the stories of Freedom’s history.
-The public is invited to join us on May 20 at 7 PM to be part of an evening of shared stories, local history, and community connection.
+The public is invited to join us on June 17 at 7 PM.
 The program is free and will be presented in person at the Freedom Town Hall, 16 Elm Street.
-For more information or questions about the program, call (603) 491-8347.
+For more information or questions about the program, please call (603) 491-8347.

 The Freedom Historical Society announces 2026 feature exhibit, “Summer Camps of Freedom: Then.
 Now.
 Always.”: the story of the town’s summer camps.
 The exhibit opens on Saturday, May 23, from 10 AM to 1 PM at Freedom Historical Society, 28 Old Portland Road in Freedom.
 After the launch, the exhibit will be open every Wednesday from 10 AM to Noon and every Saturday from 10 AM to 1 PM.